 From Yule to mid-summer, the Oak King reigned over the earth (as the days grew longer) but from mid-summer to Yule, the Holly King gained in power (as days grew shorter and there was less light).
 The exchange of control over the seasons represented the cyclical nature of life which continued eternally.World History – Wheel of the Year

-However, I personally find this explanation to be a bit vague because the ancient Celtic people celebrated the four fire festivals (Imbolc, Beltane, Lughnasadh, and Samhain).
+However, I think this explanation is a bit vague because the ancient Celtic people celebrated the four fire festivals (Imbolc, Beltane, Lughnasadh, and Samhain).

-They did not celebrate the equinoxes or solstices so it doesn’t make sense to me that Celtic people would have told the story of the Holly King and the Oak King.
+They did not celebrate the equinoxes or solstices, so it doesn’t make sense that Celtic people would have told the story of the Holly King and the Oak King.

-This story is often a part of more modern Wiccan traditions that I believe are likely inspired by Celtic stories and folklore.
-However, you’ll have to decide that for yourself, my peculiar friend!
+This story is often a part of more modern Wiccan traditions that I feel are likely INSPIRED by Celtic stories and folklore.
+However, you’ll have to decide for yourself, my peculiar friend!